-A student may be dismissed from the Doctor Physical Therapy Program if any of the following occur:
+A student may be dismissed from the Doctor of Physical Therapy Program if any of the following occur:

-- Cumulative GPA falls below 2.3 at the end of the first semester (summer session) - Cumulative GPA falls below a 3.0 at the end of the third (spring) semester of the first year - After the first year, a cumulative GPA that falls below a 3.0 for two consecutive semesters - Grade of F is earned in a course; if this occurs at any time during or after the first fall semester, the student may be given the option to repeat the course the following year, provided they were not already on probation - Second F is earned at any time throughout the curriculum - If a student is dismissed because of failure to meet the minimum standards in the anatomy and kinesiology courses, the student will need to formally reapply through PTCAS for entry the following year.
+- Cumulative GPA falls below 2.3 at the end of the first semester (summer session) - Cumulative GPA falls below a 3.0 at the end of the third (spring) semester of the first year - After the first year, a cumulative GPA that falls below a 3.0 for two consecutive semesters - Grade of F is earned in a course if this occurs at any time during or after the first fall semester, the student may be given the option to repeat the course the following year.
+If the student was on academic probation at the time the course was failed, they will be dismissed and will not be permitted to return to the program the following year. - Second F is earned at any time throughout the curriculum if dismissal is based on receiving two F grades in DPT coursework, the student will not be permitted to reapply to the program. - If the student fails Gross Anatomy or Kinesiology during the first summer session, the student will need to formally reapply through PTCAS for entry the following year.
 Acceptance upon reapplication is not guaranteed. - Academic dishonesty/plagiarism